-Mauriello had no problems with the ball in his hand, burning through the Tigers’ lineup with breaking ball after breaking ball over the first five innings.
+Mauriello had no problems with the ball in his hand, burning through the Tigers’ line-up with breaking ball after breaking ball over the first five innings.
 Mauriello gave up just a pair of hits over the first two innings while striking out three Tigers.

-Despite Mauriello’s showing on the mound, Salem was unable to add to its early lead, as Reagin settled in and sat down the side in the second, third and fourth innings.
+Despite Mauriello’s easiness on the mound, Salem was unable to add to its early lead, as Reagin settled in and sat down the side in the second, third and fourth innings.
 Reagin struck out five batters after his early jitters, buying enough time for Alcovy to make a late comeback attempt.

 Still trailing 4-0 heading into the bottom of the sixth, Alcovy strung together its best offensive performance of the night.

-Ergle touched home easily with the base knock, and Carter and Richardson moved into scoring position after the throw home.
+Ergle touched home easily with the base knock and Carter and Richardson moved into scoring position after the throw home.